A New Algorithm for Applying Sequences of Affine Transformations in Quantum Circuits: Applications

-where \( N \) is the signal length, and \( X_k \) represents the complex Fourier coefficients in the frequency domain~\cite{DSP3}.

-To manipulate the signal in the frequency domain, an affine transformation is applied to the Fourier coefficients:

-where \( a \) is a scaling factor for amplitude modification, and \( b \) introduces a constant bias.
-The modified coefficients are transformed back into the time domain using the Inverse Discrete Fourier Transform (IDFT):

 We conduct an example of performing an affine transformation of a signal in frequency space using the quantum Fourier transform (QFT) and our proposed method.
-Given a discrete signal

-where \( t_n \) represents uniform sampling in time, \( f_i \) are the frequencies, and \( A_i \) are the corresponding amplitudes of the sinusoidal components, we encode the \( A_i \) as amplitudes of a quantum state.
+Given a discrete signal $x_n = \sum_{i=1}^{L} A_i \sin(2\pi f_i t_n)$, where \( t_n \) represents uniform sampling in time, \( f_i \) are the frequencies, and \( A_i \) are the corresponding amplitudes of the sinusoidal components, we encode the \( A_i \) as amplitudes of a quantum state.
 We then perform QFT on the signal~\cite{DSP4}, followed by an affine transformation in the frequency domain (using our method), and then finally an inverse QFT.
 The results of this experiment on a random such input signal are shown in Fig.~\ref{fig:signal_processing}.

-This methodology enables precise control over signal characteristics, such as selectively enhancing or suppressing components for applications in audio processing, image filtering, and data compression.
-Of course, multiple layers of affine transformations could be performed in the frequency domain such that different filters are applied in each transformation.